asuna-mt/builtin_item/README.md

 Features:
 - Items are destroyed by lava
-- Items are moved along by flowing water (new routine)
+- Items are pushed along by flowing water (thanks to QwertyMine3)
 - Items are removed after 900 seconds or the time that is specified by remove_items in minetest.conf (-1 disables it)
 - Particle effects added
-- Dropped items keep moving when on ice
+- Dropped items keep sliding when on ice

 License: MIT